Skip to content

 Wicked Ways and Merciful feel like they relate to each other, as an oppressive society turns to good.
 A Trip is similar to a work I did for an Alzheimer’s charity Anthology, called Props.

 This week’s favorites included Appealing (one beta reader liked the main character’s strength) and Halfway.
-I also like Merciful; it’s a hopeful story.
+I also like Merciful; it is a hopeful story.

-During this month (apart from three stories which won’t make it to this blog post), I’ve written just under 19,000 words.
+During this month (apart from three stories which will not make it to this blog post), I have written just under 19,000 words.
 The big drop-off in production makes sense as work ate me alive.

 Milestones for First Quarter 2018